Entropic Inequality Constraints from $e$-separation Relations in Directed Acyclic Graphs with Hidden Variables: Applications

 \subsection{Quantifying Causal Influence}

 The traditional approach to measuring the strength of a causal relationship is by contrasting how different an outcome would be, on average, under two different treatments.
 Formally, if $X$ is a cause of $Y$, the \ACE is defined as $E[Y(X=x) - Y(X=x')]$.
 While the \ACE is a very useful construct, we suggest that it has two important shortcomings, and present an alternative measure of causal strength called the \emph{Minimal Mediary Entropy} or \emph{\MME}.
 The \MME is based on the idea -- explored throughout this work -- that the entropy of variables along a causal pathway provide insight into the amount of information that can travel along that pathway.
-If the pathway is a single directed edge, we suppose this information represents the causal influence of the parent on the child.
-The \MME can also be used to augment causal targets similar to the \ACE, such as the average direct effect and the local average treatment effect.

-We first describe a setting in which the \ACE can be misleading.
-Suppose that every subject in a population has an outcome that depends on treatment.
-In some sense, the causal relationship between treatment and outcome in this population is as large as it can be -- the treatment \textit{always} causes the outcome, in the sense that the outcome would always have been different under a different treatment.
-However, even when the observed data is sufficient to conclude that treatment causes outcome for every subject in the population, the \ACE may still be $0$, as in the following example.
+In a scenario where treatment can be discerned to always cause outcome, we might expect the \ACE, as a measure of causal influence, to be large.
+The example below shows that this is not necessarily the case.

 \begin{example} Consider a randomized binary treatment $X$ and a ternary outcome $Y$, with ${P(Y {=} 0 \mid X {=} 0)} = {P(Y {=} 2 \mid X {=} 0)} = 0.5$, and ${P(Y {=} 1 \mid X {=} 1)} = 1$.
 In this setting, $\ACE = 0$, even though treatment affects outcome for every subject in the population. \end{example}